Bertha Mason: In Jane Eyre

 Rochester explains that he was not warned that violent insanity and intellectual disability ran in the Mason family and that the past three generations succumbed to it.
 He assumed Bertha's mother to be dead and was never told otherwise, but she was locked away in an asylum.
 Bertha also had an intellectually disabled younger brother.
 Rochester's father knew of this but did not bother to tell his son, caring only about the vast fortune the marriage would bring him, and the Mason family clearly wanted Bertha off their hands as quickly as possible.
 Rochester asserts that Bertha's mental health deteriorated quickly, though it is unclear which form of mental illness she has.
 Her insane, violent behaviour becomes frightening to behold.
 Her laughter is described as "demonic", she crawls on all fours, snarling, and behaving in a bestial manner.

 Rochester returns with her to England and has her imprisoned in a third-floor room off the gallery of his house for ten years with Grace Poole, a hired nurse who keeps her under control.
 Rochester travels abroad to forget his horrible marriage.
 However, Grace drinks sometimes, and Bertha manages to escape, causing havoc in the house: starting a fire in Mr Rochester's bed and biting and stabbing her visiting brother.

 Rochester's marriage to Bertha eventually stands in the way of his marrying Jane Eyre, who is unaware of Bertha's existence and whom he truly loves.
 (He later admits to Jane that he once thought he loved Bertha).
 As Bertha is insane he cannot divorce her, due to her actions being uncontrollable and thus not legitimate grounds for divorce.
-Years of violence, insanity, and confinement in an attic destroy Bertha's looks: when she sees Bertha in the middle of the night, Jane describes Bertha as looking "savage", even going so far as to compare her with a "German vampire".
+Years of violence, insanity, and confinement in an attic destroy Bertha's looks: when she sees Bertha in the middle of the night, Jane describes Bertha as looking "savage", even going so far as to compare her with a "vampire".
 Bertha destroys Jane's wedding veil (an action that hints that Bertha is at least sane enough to be aware that her husband is planning to enter a bigamous marriage).
 Despite not loving her, Rochester attempts to save Bertha from a fire she starts in the house when she again escapes.
 Bertha dies after throwing herself off the roof, leaving her husband free to marry Jane.

 Though her race is never mentioned, it is sometimes conjectured that she was of mixed race.
-Rochester suggests that Bertha's parents wanted her to marry him, because he was of "good race", implying that she was not pure white, while he was.
+Rochester suggests that Bertha's father wanted her to marry him, because he was of "good race", implying that she was not pure white, while he was.
 There are also references to her "dark" hair, and "discoloured" and "black" face.
 A number of Victorian writers at the time suggested that madness could result from a racially "impure" lineage, compounded by growing up in a tropical West Indian climate.